yahoo/panoptes-stream/docs/consul.md

     }
 }
 ```
-The key and topics will assigne to the sensor's output like: "output": "kafka1::interface" or "output": "kafka1::bgp"
+The key and topics will assign to the sensor's output like: "output": "kafka1::interface" or "output": "kafka1::bgp"
 Kafka output syntax: KEY::TOPIC

 You can see all available producers config keys at [configuration reference](config_reference.md#producers).